rhu1/fgg/README.md

 ### Example run commands.

-Warning:  Type checking and _nomono_ errors raise a panic -- basic error messages can be found at the top of the stack trace.
+*Warning*:  Type checking and _nomono_ errors raise a panic -- basic error messages can be found at the top of the stack trace.

-The following commands are run from the `github.com/rhu1/fgg` directory.
+The following commands can be run from the `github.com/rhu1/fgg` directory.

 * **FG type check and evaluate**, with verbose printing.